If I am writing with a British accent today, it’s because I am still totally immersed in the Royal Wedding.

 My Fashion Round-up for the day:

-HRH Princess Catherine emerged from her hotel under the tightest of security today wearing a simple, elegant gown by Sarah Burton of the Alexander McQueen label.
+HRH Princess Catherine emerged from her hotel under the tightest of the contract security guards today wearing a simple, elegant gown by Sarah Burton of the Alexander McQueen label.
 It was everything we thought it would be and less.
 Less?
 It was simple and very refined, it mirrored the sentiments of the worldwide economy – modest and unpretentious.
 Her gown reminded me very much of the gown worn by Princess Grace of Monaco in her 1956 wedding which suggests that fashion and good taste are indeed timeless.
 Even the veil was similar, edged in lace and draped smoothly (not poufy) over her face.
 In reality it draped a little too close and seemed to flatten her hair en route to the ceremony.
 The reason?
 Veiling is very light and lace can be heavy, particularly the re-embroidered kind that edged her fingertip veil.
 No real damage done since after the veil was lifted from her face it settled over the back of her head and cascaded from the simple Cartier tiara borrowed from the queen.
 In case you didn’t notice, the lace also edged the hem of her gown, and was added in the folds which gave some much needed detail to the train which her sister Pippa fluffed and arranged beautifully.
 Her bouquet was equally simple and understated.
 A bit on the small side, it incorporated the traditional Myrtle from Queen Victoria’s garden, Lilac, Hyacinth and Sweet William, a tribute to her husband.

 Pippa Middleton, maid of honor was also dressed in Sarah Burton.
 Her slender, ivory mermaid gown with shoulder pads ( are they back?) and a deep V cowl neck, appeared to be a bias cut gown made of 4 ply silk crepe.
 Bias cut is extremely hard to wear unless you have a near perfect figure, which she does.
 At first it seemed a bit tricky for her to navigate the steps since it was very close fitting around the knees and at one point I was afraid she was going to have to hop up the stairs but, she shortened her step slightly and paused before each step.
 Very clever of her, and exactly the kind of move you need to anticipate if you plan to wear this type of gown.
 I absolutely loved the flowers in her hair!